 - You are not recycling if you send your waste to be recycled, but you do not buy products made from recycled content.

-- Recycled-Content Product Manufacturers (RCPM) directory--This showcases innovative recycled-content products made by California manufacturers who use recycled waste as a feedstock.
+- Recycled-Content Product Manufacturers (RCPM)--This directory showcases innovative recycled-content products made by California manufacturers who use recycled waste as a feedstock.
 RCPM puts you in touch directly with the manufacturers who make earth-friendly products.
 Whether you are a wholesale buyer, Procurement and Contracting Officer (PCO), or an individual consumer, use this listing to find recycled-content product manufacturers who make products, or intermediate products, designed with your needs in mind!

 - Look for the type and the amount of recycled content in anything that you buy.
 Postconsumer content is better than postmanufacturer content.
 If the paper has postconsumer content it will most likely say so.
 Otherwise, assume the claimed recycled content is postmanufacturer.